KillReal/MediaCloud/devnotes.md

 - Get rid of returnUrl in Urls
 - Fix previews ordering in galery.
 Different order with filtering and witout.
 - Fix worker task execution race condition (Error while running the task, mb cause of taking the task twice)
+- Research statisticsnapshot retrieving (happends several times for single page)
+- Gallery randomizing retrieving all previews with all columns
+- Rewrite StatisticProvider with caching (now 2-3 selects on every page and 1 update)

 # Changelog